 - I love these gift items made from upcycled materials — they’re so unique!

 - Acorn Hill Handcrafts combines hand-forged iron and wood for one of a kind pieces like cutting boards and coat racks.

 - Scratch Mommy offers a handmade skincare line.

-- Sweet peasant dresses or egg gathering aprons or for a little girl that you love.
+- Egg gathering aprons for a child you love.

 - These coiled rope baskets are just gorgeous and can be used for pretty storage or for shopping the farmers market.

 Do you know about the 3/50 Project?
 They encourage consumers to pick three local businesses that they love—three that they couldn’t do without—and spend $50 a month at those outlets.
 Just that little bit can make a difference.